devrc-hub/devrc/README.md

 1. Loading `~/.devrc` in home directory if it exists and if command line flag `-g` or option `devrc_config.global` are enabled;
 2. Loading files which are specified by command line option `-f`;

-If command line option `-f` is not used:
+If command line option `-f` isn't used:
 1. Loading `~/.devrc` in home directory if it exists and if command line flag `-g` or option `devrc_config.global` in `Devrcfile` are enabled;
 2. Loading `Devrcfile` or file name which is defined by environment variable `DEVRC_FILE` in the current directory;
 3. Loading `Devrcfile.local`.